mmlabs-mindmaze/mmpack/docs/specs/package-specfile.rst

         list of *mmpack* packages that are needed only when building on debian
     - build-depends-debian-system
         list of *debian* packages that are needed to build

+ :ghost:
+   True if the packaging specs refers to a ghost of system packages.
+   If not present, False is assumed.

+ :syspkg-srcnames:
+   Meaningful only if ghost-syspkg is True.
+Optional key-value mapping allowing to determine to which source name the system binary packages must be associated when searched in the repository of system package.
+If the key matches the target distribution, the corresponding value will be used as source project name instead of name field in the mmpack spec.
+However name field will still be used to generate the name of the mmpack ghost package.
+   The key is a PCRE regular expression used to match targetted host distribution of the generated package.

  :ignore:
    list of files to be ignored by any packages.